Medium-density fibreboard: Sheet forming

 Dry fibre is sucked into the top of a "pendistor", which evenly distributes fibre into a uniform mat below it, usually of 230–610 mm thickness.
 The mat is precompressed and either sent straight to a continuous hot press or cut into large sheets for a multiple-opening hot press.
 The hot press activates the bonding resin and sets the strength and density profile.
 The pressing cycle operates in stages, with the mat thickness being first compressed to around 1.5 times the finished board thickness, then compressed further in stages and held for a short period.
 This gives a board profile with zones of increased density, thus mechanical strength, near the two faces of the board and a less dense core.

 After pressing, MDF is cooled in a star dryer or cooling carousel, trimmed, and sanded.
 In certain applications, boards are also laminated for extra strength.

 The environmental impact of MDF has greatly improved over the years.
 Today, many MDF boards are made from a variety of materials.
 These include other woods, scrap, recycled paper, bamboo, carbon fibres and polymers, forest thinnings, and sawmill off-cuts.

-As manufacturers are being pressured to come up with greener products, they have started testing and using nontoxic binders.
-New raw materials are being introduced.
-Straw and bamboo are becoming popular fibres because they are a fast-growing, renewable resource.
+Some manufacturers have started testing and using nontoxic binders which would have a reduced environmental impact.
+Raw materials such as straw and bamboo are becoming popular fibres as they are fast-growing, renewable resources.